JagdishPatil2111/ML-Elective-Theory-Practical/README.md

  9) Write a python program for Linear Regression using Gradient Descent algorithm.
 10) Write a python program to implement Parzen Window Density estimation for any randomly generated signal.
 11) Write a python program for implementation of k-nearest neighbor algorithm.
+12) Write a python program to partition the data into two groups using K-means clustering algorithm.